Leonard Fournette Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Season Stats

-- Fournette has churned out a team-high 665 rushing yards (55.4 per game) and scored seven touchdowns.
+- Fournette has carried the ball 152 times for a team-high 665 yards (55.4 per game), with seven touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Fournette's matchup with the Bills.